 With all these neutral tones taking stage in 2017, it’s important to add pops of color to keep your space from looking “blah.”

-Designers and homeowners alike are favoring saturated jewel tones (such as emerald green and sapphire blue) in artwork, furniture and other home accessories.
+Designers and homeowners alike are favoring saturated jewel tones (such as emerald green and sapphire blue) in artwork and its custom framing, furniture and other home accessories.

 12. Velvet aboveground